ngu-khoi/prediction-market-visualization/README.md

 ## Key Visualizations

 ### Electoral Map & Prediction Market Dashboard
 Interactive visualization showing the final electoral college results alongside real-time prediction market prices from Polymarket and Kalshi.
 Users can explore state-by-state results and see how market prices evolved over time.
-Show any cool moments where the market was right or wrong.
+Show any cool or insightful moments where the market was right or wrong.

 Features:
 - Slider to choose date (starting from available dataset)